CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "parasites": 10,            // (Optional) Probability of becoming parasitised when eating "contamination": [ { "disease": "bad_food", "probability": 5 } ],         // (Optional) List of diseases carried by this comestible and their associated probability.
 Values must be in the [0, 100] range.
 "vitamins": [ [ "calcium", 5 ], [ "iron", 12 ] ],         // Vitamins provided by consuming a charge (portion) of this.
 An integer percentage of ideal daily value average.
 Vitamins array keys include the following: calcium, iron, vitA, vitB, vitC, mutant_toxin, bad_food, blood, and redcells.
 Note that vitB is B12.
+"material": [ "flesh", "wheat" ], // All materials (IDs) this food is made of "primary_material": "meat",       // What the primary material ID is.
+Materials determine specific heat.
+"rot_spawn": "MONSTERGROUP_NAME", // Monster group that spawns when food becomes rotten (used for egg hatching) "rot_spawn_chance": 10,           // Percent chance of monstergroup spawn when food rots.
+Max 100.
+"smoking_result": "dry_meat",     // Food that results from drying this food in a smoker
 ```

 ### Containers